ducquando/learn-swift/README.md

 greeting += "world"
 print(greeting)  // "hello, world"
 ```
 In the example above, the expression `greeting += "world"` is shorthand for `greeting = greeting + "world"`.
-Effectively, the addition and the assignment are combined into one operator that performs both tasks at the same time.
+Effectively, the addition and the assignment are combined into one operator that performs both tasks simultaneously time.

-And similar to assignment operator, compound assignment operator don’t return a value.
+And similar to the assignment operator, the compound assignment operator doesn't return a value.

 #### 4. Comparison